vjjft/epic-rules-cr/main/ecg_rules_cr.md

 4.2.6 If anything triggers during the Start Phase, it will resolve during the Start phase.
 The game will only progress to the next phase when there is nothing waiting to resolve.

+#### 4.3 Main Phase

-4.3 Main Phase always takes place after the Start Phase.
+4.3.0 Main Phase always takes place after the Start Phase.

 4.3.1 The player whose turn it is has Initiative.
 That player may play cards, use abilities, and/or declare a Battle Phase.
 The player can do as many of these as they wish, in any order they choose.